saulg7746/Java-Maze/README.md

 # Java-Maze
 Random Maze Generator In JAVA

-Working on a graphically pleasing MazeSolver
+Working on a graphically pleasing MazeSolver.
-Run the .jar file to see the maze run
+Run the .jar file to see the maze run.
-You can slow down the speed of the maze by increasing the miliseconds in MazeBoard
+You can slow down the speed of the maze by increasing the miliseconds in MazeBoard.